ericthebell/ericthebell.github.io/_roles/Al-Jazeera.md

 ### Impact

-Aligned the mobile app experience with established branding and created a design system to enforce consistent patterns going forward.
+- Aligned the mobile app experience with established branding and created a design system from scratch to enforce consistent patterns going forward.

-Designed and supported implementation of the top slice of high priority projects on a short timeline.
+- Designed and supported implementation of the top slice of high priority projects on a short timeline.

-Introduced design team processes for collaboration and alignment, and paired with product managers and engineers across teams to practice design thinking.
+- Introduced design team processes for collaboration and alignment, and paired with product managers and engineers across teams to practice design thinking.

 ### Team & role